 Washington County Nursing Home is an average-sized hospital-based nursing home in Chatom, Alabama.
-This nursing home proved to be an A+ rated facility.
-Being awarded an A+ in our rating system requires superb performance across the board.
-In fact, this nursing home has the prestigious distinction of being one of the top 25 facilities in Alabama.
-Headlining this facility's exemplary profile is its inspection score, which is addressed in the next section.
+This nursing home proved to be an A rated facility.
+This facility was given one of the most impressive scores that we offer.
+A grade of this caliber requires excellent marks across the board.
+In fact, this nursing home has the prestigious distinction of being one of the 50 best nursing homes in Alabama.
+Headlining this facility's stellar profile is its inspection rating, which we will address in the next section.

 Washington County Nursing Home